-- 3.7.1 The Council acknowledges and accepts its responsibilities in accordance with the regulatory standards, legislation and approved codes of practice and that failure to discharge these responsibilities properly could lead to a range of sanctions including prosecution by the Health and Safety Executive under the Health and Safety at Work Act 1974, and/or prosecution under the Corporate Manslaughter and Corporate Homicide Act 2007, and via a serious detriment judgement from the Regulator of Social Housing. - 3.7.2 In addition, the Regulator of Social Housing has powers to proactively intervene where landlords are performing badly on consumer issues (including non-compliance with building safety measures) and may conduct routine inspections to investigate systematic issues.
+- 3.7.1 The Council acknowledges and accepts its responsibilities in accordance with the regulatory standards, legislation and approved codes of practice and that failure to discharge these responsibilities properly could lead to a range of sanctions including prosecution by the Health and Safety Executive under the Health and Safety at Work Act 1974, and/or prosecution under the Corporate Manslaughter and Corporate Homicide Act 2007. - 3.7.2 In addition, the Regulator of Social Housing has powers to proactively intervene where landlords are performing badly on consumer issues (including non-compliance with building safety measures) and may conduct routine inspections to investigate systematic issues.

-3.8 Tenants and Leaseholders and HRA Commercial Stock - The Council will use the legal remedies available within the terms of the tenancy agreement, lease or licence should any tenant or HRA commercial stock leaseholder refuse access to carry out essential electrical safety checks, maintenance and safety-related repair works.
+3.8 Tenants and Leaseholders- The Council will use the legal remedies available within the terms of the tenancy agreement, lease or licence should any tenant or leaseholder refuse access to carry out essential electrical safety checks, maintenance and safety-related repair works.